Statistics-Friendly Confidentiality Protection for Establishment Data, with Applications to the QCEW: Confidentiality for Establishments

 \begin{theoremEnd}[category=model,proof end]{theorem}[Adaptive Composition] Let $\mech_1,\dots, \mech_K$ be a sequence of mechanisms such that $\mech_{i+1}$ can access the output of $\mech_1,\dots, \mech_{i}$.
 Suppose each $\mech_i$ satisfies $\mu_i$-\shortdp with the same neighbor function $\neighfun$ and distance parameters $\distparam_1,\dots,\distparam_\numc$.
-Then the mechanism that releases all of their outputs satisfies $\sqrt{\sum_{i=1}^K \mu_i^2}$-\shortdp with the same neighbor function and distance parameters. \end{theoremEnd} \begin{proofEnd} This is proven in the same way as adaptive composition in Gaussian Differential Privacy \cite{gdp}. \end{proofEnd} We discuss specific choices of $\neighfun$ in Section \ref{sec:neighfun}, then analyze the interactions between different neighboring functions in Section \ref{sec:interaction}.
+Then the mechanism that releases all of their outputs satisfies $\sqrt{\sum_{i=1}^K \mu_i^2}$-\shortdp with the same neighbor function and distance parameters. \end{theoremEnd} \begin{proofEnd} This is proven in the same way as adaptive composition in Gaussian Differential Privacy \cite{gdp}. \end{proofEnd} Thus \shortdp and Gaussian DP share the same accounting method (privacy parameter and the form of the probabilistic inequality).
+However, they differ in the choice of neighbors $\data_1,\data_2$.
+Gaussian DP is concerned with equal membership inference guarantees for all entities, which ruins the utility of establishment data (see experiments in Section \ref{sec:experiment_synth}).
+Meanwhile, \shortdp protects against attribute inferences being more precise than the uncertainty interval.
+We discuss specific choices of $\neighfun$ in Section \ref{sec:neighfun}, then analyze the interactions between different neighboring functions in Section \ref{sec:interaction}.

+The semantics of the protections come from the Gaussian DP privacy accounting method and are based on statistical hypothesis testing.
+Suppose an attacker is trying to distinguish between two candidate records ($\record_1$ and $\record_2$) for an establishment, and both candidate records are within each other's uncertainty intervals.
+The null hypothesis is that $\record_1$ is true and the alternative hypothesis is that $\record_2$ is true.
+Based on the output $\outp$ of a mechanism satisfying $\mu$-\gedp, the attacker guesses either $\record_1$ or $\record_2$.
+The \emph{significance level} $\alpha$ of the hypothesis test is the probability the attacker incorrectly guesses $\record_2$ when the true record is $\record_1$.
+The \emph{power} is the probability the attacker correctly guesses $\record_2$ when the input is $\record_2$ and is bounded by $\Phi(\Phi^{-1}(\alpha)+\mu)$.
+Given a desired significance level, more privacy means the power should be lower, so lower values of $\mu$ guarantee more privacy.